cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

   that input generated or processed on either of these kinds of platforms will generate the same bytes in the CBOR data items created from that input.
-  (Platforms that use just a CARRIAGE RETURN to signify an end of line are no longer relevant and the files they produce are out of scope for this document.)
+  (Platforms that use just a CARRIAGE RETURN by itself to signify an end of line are no longer relevant and the files they produce are out of scope for this document.)
   If a carriage return is needed in the CBOR data item, it can be